oxsecurity/megalinter/README.md

 **Notes**:

 - This repo is a hard-fork of [GitHub Super-Linter](https://github.com/github/super-linter), rewritten in python to add [lots of additional features](#mega-linter-vs-super-linter)
-- If you are a Super-Linter user, you can transparently **switch to Mega-Linter and keep the same configuration** (just replace `github/super-linter@v3` by `megalinter/megalinter@v4` in your GitHub Action YML file, [like on this PR](https://github.com/nvuillam/npm-groovy-lint/pull/109))
+- If you are a Super-Linter user, you can transparently **switch to MegaLinter and keep the same configuration** (just replace `github/super-linter@v3` by `megalinter/megalinter@v4` in your GitHub Action YML file, [like on this PR](https://github.com/nvuillam/npm-groovy-lint/pull/109))
-- If you want to use Mega-Linter extra features (recommended), please take 5 minutes to use [Mega-Linter assisted installation](#installation)
+- If you want to use MegaLinter extra features (recommended), please take 5 minutes to use [MegaLinter assisted installation](#installation)
 - For a hand-holdy example of getting started with mega-linter check out [this blog post](https://ayyjohn.com/posts/linting-a-jekyll-blog-with-mega-linter) by Alec Johnson
 <!-- quick-start-section-end -->

 <!-- supported-linters-section-start -->
 ## Supported Linters

-All linters are integrated in the [Mega-Linter docker image](https://hub.docker.com/r/megalinter/megalinter), which is frequently upgraded with their latest versions
+All linters are integrated in the [MegaLinter docker image](https://hub.docker.com/r/megalinter/megalinter), which is frequently upgraded with their latest versions

 <!-- languages-section-start-->
 <!-- linters-table-start -->